Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • provider defaults to in-memory when omitted or empty.

-• endpoint is required when provider is pgvector, http, or any cloud-hosted built-in provider.
+• endpoint or endpoint_secret_ref is required when provider is pgvector, http, or any cloud-hosted built-in provider.
+If both are set, endpoint_secret_ref takes precedence.

 • embedding_model is required when provider is pgvector.
 It must reference a valid ModelEndpoint.